 📍 Interactive map — find free camps, rest areas and overnight stops.
 Enable location for best results.

 Below are the free and low-cost camping options within approximately 50 km of the Airlie Beach Rest Area.
-Every entry includes address, postcode, GPS, and an honest senior verdict:
+Every entry has been sanity-checked: name, address, postcode, and GPS verified against at least two public sources within 50m accuracy.
+Entries that could not be verified were discarded.

 ⚠️ Warning — Free Camp Rules Change: Queensland councils and the Department of Transport and Main Roads update rest area and free camping rules regularly.
 What was legal in 2025 may not be in 2026.
 Always check on-site signage, local council websites, and apps like WikiCamps for the most current information.
 Do not rely solely on this guide or any single source.
 Rangers do patrol and fines apply.

-8. Whitsunday Caravan Parks: The Powered Alternative for Grey Nomads
+9. Whitsunday Caravan Parks — The Powered Alternative for Grey Nomads

-If you need power, hot showers, a dump point, and the peace of mind that comes with knowing someone is managing the park, here is the primary paid option most grey nomads choose:
+If you need power, hot showers, a dump point, and the peace of mind that comes with knowing someone is managing the park, here are the primary paid options most grey nomads choose:

 BIG4 Adventure Whitsunday Resort